AndrewLngdn/tint_challenge/README.md

 MongoDB must be running.
 If `DATABASE_URL` environment variable isn't set, the server will attempt to connect to `mongodb://localhost:27017`.

-Make sure you run `npm install`

 You must define
 `TWITTER_CONSUMER_KEY` `TWITTER_CONSUMER_SECRET`
 `TWITTER_ACCESS_TOKEN` `TWITTER_ACCESS_TOKEN_SECRET`
 environment variables to connect to Twitter.
-You can define these before running 'npm start' in the console by entering
+You can define these and start the server by entering

 `$ TWITTER_CONSUMER_KEY=your_key ...other keys... npm start`

 or by defining them in a shell startup script.
+If they are already definded, just run `npm install`
+`npm start`

 This would be an interesting addition to Tint as a real-time voting system for displays.
 A user could start a battle at any public event to poll the crowd.
 It could also be used personally to measure awareness of brands by counting tags on twitter.
 A customer could start multiple tag battles over different periods to get a sense of how the numbers change over time.